 If you have enquiries about your fine and why it was issued, please contact the government agency that issued your fine.

-Updating your address with mySAGOV or another government department does not automatically update your details with us.
-Any time you move or change your contact details you need to let us know.
+Updating your address with MySAGOV or another government department does not automatically update your details with us.
+Any time you move or change your contact details, you need to let us know.

 If you have just made the payment, please allow up to 5 business days for processing time in order for the payment to be listed.